Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Case of random tight-binding model

 \subsection{Case of odd $N$}

 Figure~\ref{fig11} shows an example of the evolution of the eigenvalues in the complex energy plane for a specific random sample with $N=9$.

-The two eigenvalues indicated by the closed circles coalesce at a point on the imaginary axis in the panel (c), or more accurately at the exceptional point $\tilde{\gamma}\simeq 1.077077819323$, and one of them that splits from the coalescence point climbs the imaginary axis, passing the origin $E=0$ on its way in the panel (e), or more accurately at $\tilde{\gamma}\simeq 1.1308194251143$.
-The coalescence at the exceptional point can occur on either of positive or negative side of the imaginary axis, depending on the random sample, but one eigenvalue always passes the origin at a point of $\tilde{\gamma}$ either from above or below, respectively.
+The two eigenvalues indicated by the closed circles coalesce at a point on the imaginary axis in the panel (c), or more accurately at the exceptional point $\tilde{\gamma}_\textrm{ex}\simeq 1.077077819323$, and one of them that splits from the coalescence point climbs the imaginary axis, passing the origin $E=0$ on its way in the panel (e), or more accurately at $\tilde{\gamma}_0\simeq 1.1308194251143$.
+The coalescence at the exceptional point can occur on either of the positive or negative side of the imaginary axis, depending on the random sample, but one eigenvalue always passes the origin at a point $\tilde{\gamma}=\tilde{\gamma}_0$ either from above or below, respectively.
+This means that we now generally have the inequality $\tilde{\gamma}_\textrm{ex}\leq \tilde{\gamma}_0$.
+The exceptional point is a remnant of the $\PT$-symmetry breaking transition in this random system, but perturbed from the occurrence of the zero mode.

+The relevant question to ask at this point is as to which of the remnant of the $\PT$-symmetry breaking transition and the occurrence of the zero mode is more significant to the current maximum.
+The answer is the latter.
 Figure~\ref{fig12} shows the $\tilde{\gamma}$-dependence of the current (averaged over the system) for each eigenvalue of the same random sample as in Fig.~\ref{fig11}.

-In this particular sample, the current expectation value reaches its maximum at $\tilde{\gamma}\simeq1.140727$, which is close to the case of Fig.~\ref{fig11}(e), $\tilde{\gamma}\simeq 1.130819$.
+In this particular sample, the current expectation value reaches its maximum at $\tilde{\gamma}=\tilde{\gamma}_\textrm{max}\simeq1.140727$, which is close to the case of Fig.~\ref{fig11}(e), $\tilde{\gamma}_0\simeq 1.130819$.

-Figure~\ref{fig13} shows the randomness dependence of the sample average of the exceptional point, the point of zero eigenvalue, and the point of the maximum current expectation value.
+Figure~\ref{fig13} shows the randomness dependence of the sample average of the exceptional point $\tilde{\gamma}_\textrm{ex}$, the point of zero eigenvalue, $\tilde{\gamma}_0$, and the point of the maximum current expectation value, $\tilde{\gamma}_\textrm{max}$.

-For odd $N$, the average value of $\tilde{\gamma}$ at the exceptional point decreases from the clean case as we increase the randomness parameter $\delta$, whereas that at the point of the maximum current increases.
-The maximum of the current expectation value is achieved by the eigenstate whose eigenvalue passes the origin $E=0$.
+For odd $N$, the average value of $\tilde{\gamma}$ at the exceptional point $\tilde{\gamma}_\textrm{ex}$ decreases from the clean case as we increase the randomness parameter $\delta$, whereas that at the point of the maximum current increases.
+The maximum of the current expectation value is achieved by the eigenstate whose eigenvalue passes the origin $E=0$ after going through the exceptional point.
 Indeed, the point of the zero eigenvalue is quite close to the point of the maximum current expectation value.
 We thereby conclude that the current maximum is achieved by the approximate zero-eigenvalue eigenstate.